 Materials are a collection of cgmat materials for CityEngine.
-The materials are organized by application such as Architectural/Cladding, and are optimized for seamless tiling and performance.
-The filename indicates the real-world size in meters, such as 10 m X 10 m.
+The materials are organized by application, such as Architectural/Cladding, and are optimized for seamless tiling and performance.
+The file name indicates the real-world size in meters, such as 10 m by 10 m.